Impact on Community

 Independent Health and Social Care Review

-Most of you will be aware of the Review which is being carried out by Sir Jonathan Michael into the future of the Island's Health and Social Care services in terms of a Tynwald resolution earlier this year.
-Sir Jonathan is seeking the views of individuals and organisations in order to understand the current position and the challenges which lie ahead.
+A Review was carried out by Sir Jonathan Michael into the future of the Island's Health and Social Care services in terms of a Tynwald resolution.
+Sir Jonathan sought the views of individuals and organisations in order to understand the position and the challenges which lie ahead.

 The National Health & Care Service Charter